xyproto/cxx/README.md

 Configuration-free build system for Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, **for developers that just want to program in C++17 and build one or more executables** and not have to deal with build configuration and compilation flags.
 Defines for directories like `img` and `data` are provided.
 A simple way to test and package code is also provided.

-Required libraries must be installed manually.
+Required libraries must still be installed manually.

 *Sakemake* also provides a way to structure your C++17 code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.

-It uses scons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go.
-It may be rewritten to use fewer dependencies in the future.
+It uses scons, make and pkg-config under the hood, while providing a tool that aims to be as easy to use as `go build` for Go. *Sakemake* may be rewritten to not depend on these tools in the future.

 Dependencies are discovered automatically, and the correct flags are given to the C++ compiler.
 If the dependencies are discovered correctly, the project is *Sakemake*-compliant and may display the badge below as a guarantee for users that the project will be easy to deal with.

 **No build-configuration files are needed!** No `CMakeLists.txt`, `Makefile`, `SConstruct`, `configure`, `automake` or `Makefile.in`.
 Only a `make.cpp` file will work, but a *Sakemake*-compatible directory structure is recommended.

-The latest versions of both GCC (g++) and Clang (clang++) are always supported.
+The latest versions of both GCC (g++) and Clang (clang++) are always supported, and the latest released C++ standard.
 Create an issue if there are problems.

 If you are developing a C++ **library**, *Sakemake* is not for you, yet.
 If you are looking for a configuration-free build system for **executables**, on Linux, macOS or FreeBSD, *Sakemake* might be for you. *(The only way to be sure is to give it a spin)*.

 `x86_64-w64-mingw32-g++` or a working installation of `docker` is required for compiling executables for 64-bit Windows.
-This docker image is used if `x86_64-w64-mingw32-g++` is missing: `jhasse/mingw:2017-10-19`.
+This docker image is used if the `x86_64-w64-mingw32-g++` executable is missing: `jhasse/mingw:2017-10-19`.

 ## Usage